bug400/capasm/README.md

 For the LIF directory entries the following rules apply:

-* the maximum length is 8 charaters
+* The maximum length is 8 charaters
-* the file name must begin with a character
+* The file name must begin with a character
-* the remaining characters must be letters, digits or underscores - underscores are allowed for the Series 80 only!
+* The remaining characters must be letters, digits or underscores - underscores are allowed for the Series 80 only!

 Create LIF images for the HP-75
 -------------------------------

-Upload LIF images for the HP-75 are created in the same manner as for the Series 80 computers.
+Upload LIF images for the HP-75 are created in almost the same manner as for the Series 80 computers.
 However, the command line parameter *-m 75* is required for *capasm* and *caplif*.

-*caplif* adds a HP-75 RAM file header to the assembled LEX file and stores it in the filesystem of the Upload LIF image with the file type 0xE089 (HP75 LEX file).
+*caplif* adds an HP-75 RAM file header to the assembled LEX file and stores it in the file system of the Upload LIF image with the file type 0xE089 (HP75 LEX file).
 The default file name in the directory entry is the name of the binary object file without suffix.
 This Upload LIF image file has a standard volume header and can be used with the [EMU-75 Emulator](http://www.jeffcalc.hp41.eu/emu71/index.html) of J-F Garnier.